-If you die before 75, your pension will be passed on tax-free.
-However, if you die after 75, your beneficiaries will pay tax on the proceeds at their highest income tax rate.
-Your pension will not be covered by your Will, so you will need to ensure that your pension provider knows who your nominated beneficiaries are.
+If you die before 75, your pension will be passed on tax-free (as long as no Lifetime Allowance charge applies).
+However, if you die after 75, your beneficiaries will pay tax on any payments they receive at their marginal Income Tax rate.
+Your pension will not usually be covered by your Will, so you will need to ensure that your pension provider knows who your nominated beneficiaries are.